End-of-Life Care for People Who Have Cancer

-When should someone call for professional help if they’re caring for a person who has cancer at home?
+When should someone call for professional help if they're caring for a person with cancer at home?

 People caring for patients at home should ask them if they’re comfortable, if they feel any pain, and if they’re having any other physical problems.

 There may be times when the caregiver needs assistance from the patient's health care team.
 A caregiver can contact the patient's doctor or nurse for help in any of the following situations: